 During the process of managing the Show, Scarlino has seen some “sea changes.”
 “At one time, we did everything.
 We put up all of our own drapery.
 We moved things around.
 We brought the freight in, moved it to the exhibitors’ area.
 We set up all the tables and put the chairs up.
 But now that the Club has aged, we pay to have it done.
 The guys just don’t have the will and/or the ability to do it anymore.
 I have the freight company move all the exhibitors’ displays into their booth spaces, with the help of our members who are capable.
 The County Center does the rest of the work for us.”

 “At our peak, we were counting 17,000 in attendance, although we’re doing less than that now.
 The whole hobby has declined.
-In my various discussions with people in the hobby they complain about their business being way, way down.
+In my various discussions with people in the hobby, they complain that their business is way, way down.
 They’re very concerned.
-In fact, I have to make allowances to some exhibitors to pay us at the Show, which we never did before.
+In fact, I have to make allowances for some exhibitors to pay us at the Show, which we never did before.
 They just can’t afford it.
 It’s not the cost of the booth space.
-It’s the travel, accommodations and freight.”
+It’s travel, accommodations, and freight.”

-The first WRAM Show at the new venue opened February 24, 2012, and the reviews accorded it a great success.
-The number of vendors and public was up considerably over the previous year’s Show, and the enthusiasm was palpable.
+The first WRAM Show at the new venue opened on February 24, 2012, and the reviews accorded it a great success.
+The number of vendors and attendees was up considerably over the previous year’s show, and the enthusiasm was palpable.
 For the first time, the static displays ran through the center of the Show and a large pond gave RC boaters an opportunity to demonstrate their aquatic skills.
-Needless to say, MEC is destined to be the Show’s venue of choice for sometime to come.
+Needless to say, MEC is destined to be the Show’s venue of choice for some time to come.
 In the meantime, after a self-sacrificing 13 years as Show Manager, Scarlino has handed over the task to Bob Krull.
-Bob not only agreed to running the Show but also to serve a second term on the WRAMs Executive Committee.
+Bob not only agreed to run the Show but also to serve a second term on the WRAMs Executive Committee.
 The Club owes monumental thanks to dedicated members like Lou and Bob.

 In addition to conceiving the Hat in the Ring youth program, Hank also designed the Wrampager airplane, plans for which have gone all over the world and were probably the first such for an airplane model to appear on the world wide web.